German outcry over tanks used by Turkey

 Turkish-led forces began an assault in Syria's north-west on Saturday.

-The row comes just weeks after the two countries' foreign ministers vowed to improve bilateral relations.
+The row comes just weeks after the two countries' foreign ministers vowed to improve bilateral ties.

 Relations between the two Nato members have soured dramatically in recent years.

-Reports on Friday suggested Berlin was moving to approve a request from Turkey for German arms manufacturer Rheinmetall to retrofit Leopard 2 models to better protect them from explosives.
+Reports on Friday suggested Berlin was moving to approve a request from Turkey for German arms manufacturer Rheinmetall to upgrade its Leopard 2 tanks, to make them less vulnerable to explosives.

-They are thought to have been used by Turkey against the Islamic State (IS) group in Syria, but defence experts have speculated in German media that recent images from Turkey's "Operation Olive Branch" appeared to show them being used against Kurdish groups.
+The tanks are thought to have been used by Turkey against the Islamic State (IS) group in Syria.
+However, defence experts have claimed in German media that recent images from Turkey's "Operation Olive Branch" appear to show them being used against Kurdish groups.

-Politicians from both the left and right have spoken out against the tank upgrade deal, and have asked the government to clarify its position on the Turkish military offensive in the Afrin region of northern Syria.
+Politicians from both the left and right have spoken out against the tank upgrade deal, and asked the government to clarify its position on the Turkish offensive in the Afrin region of northern Syria.

-Norbert Roettgen, a member of Chancellor Angela Merkel's Christian Democratic Union (CDU) party and chairman of the parliamentary foreign affairs committee, said it was "completely obvious" that Germany should not provide the upgrades at this time.
+Norbert Röttgen, a member of Chancellor Angela Merkel's Christian Democratic Union (CDU) party and chairman of the parliamentary foreign affairs committee, said it was "completely obvious" that Germany should not provide the upgrades.

-Agnieszka Brugger, a Green party MP, said the situation should be a "wake-up call" for the German government.
+He told BBC Radio 4's World Tonight programme the intervention by Turkish forces was "illegal, contrary to international law and counter-productive with regard to fighting ISIS".

-"An immediate halt to all arms exports to Turkey is long overdue," she told the Heilbronner Stimme newspaper.
+He said Turkey could not claim to be acting in self-defence because "there have not been any attacks on Turkey by Kurdish forces in Syria".

 German Foreign Minister Sigmar Gabriel said on Monday that he had called his Turkish counterpart to express concerns about the humanitarian impact of the Afrin offensive.